List of Little House on the Prairie books: Little Town on the Prairie

 Throughout this book, Laura's struggles with order and commitment are highlighted.
 Her grades in school are no longer perfect, and she finds less pleasure in her unchanging life, growing restless and agitated.
 She focuses her goals on keeping Mary in college, but she seems unsure about what she wants for herself.
 This comes to a head when she throws down her schoolbooks in a tantrum, declaring that she wants something to change and she is tired of having to act like an adult.
 Later that night, Pa reveals that the elders of the town are founding a literary society.
 Far from what the name suggests, it is a weekly source of entertainment for the townsfolk, ranging from spelling competitions to a minstrel show.
 The literary meetings become Laura's primary reason for endurance, and with something to look forward to she is happy to study again.

-At around the same time as occurrence of the literary meetings, Almanzo Wilder begins escorting Laura home from church.
+At around the same time as occurrence of the literary meetings, Almanzo Wilder begins escorting Laura home from school.
 Around Christmas, Almanzo offers to take Laura on a sleigh ride after he completes the cutter he is building.